Jordancle/BallGame/README.md

 Controls:
 Press SPACE to jump!
 Press ENTER to go to the Menu!
+You can click on a level in the Menu to play it!
 Press SHIFT to reset the level!

 Rules: